-- Needless to say, do not turn on a PLB unless it is an emergency or some life-threatening situation.
+- Do not turn on a PLB unless it is an emergency or some life-threatening situation.
 Searches are very expensive.

-- NPWS offices in some areas have PLBs available for loan to bushwalkers.
+- NPWS offices and police in some areas may have PLBs available for loan to bushwalkers.

 - Remember to pack your PLB when going on an overseas walking holiday.
 A PLB will transmit your location to the local emergency services from anywhere in the world.

 - The only way of contacting Triple Zero (000) is with a voice call

 - Phone 000 (triple zero) and ask for the police when prompted.
 Ask to speak to a supervisor immediately if you are out in the bush away from suburban streets and the operator keeps asking for the nearest cross-street.